-Serverless C# - Lambda layers with C# and Serverless framework
+Serverless C# - Lambda Layer and Serverless Framework

 As we all know, working with lambda provides developers with the ability to only think about their code without thinking about underlying infrastructure.
 Like any other infrastructure or methodology, serverless also implies certain rules and best practices.
 Here we are going to talk about DRY principle with Lambda.

 Don't repeat yourself (DRY, or sometimes do not repeat yourself) is a principle of software development aimed at reducing repetition of software patterns, replacing it with abstractions or using data normalization to avoid redundancy. - wikipedia

 In this article we will explain how to use lambda layers in order to share code between services.
 Motivation for this article comes from the fact that the vast majority of examples are written in NodeJS.
 We will show simple use case where two lambda functions written in C# will use the same class library deployed as lambda layer.

 How Lambda works

 In order to understand Layers, we need to understand how Lambda works.
 We will not go deeper into explaining lambda runtime, because that is out of scope of this article, so this will be a high level overview explaining components important for this article.

 Lambda functions are run in lightweight virtual machines, called microVMs, which combine the security and isolation properties provided by hardware virtualization technology with the speed and flexibility of containers.

 Every time we execute a lambda function, a micro container gets spawned (*sometimes containers are reused), then code itself is executed.
 These containers are created with 5MB of RAM.
 If your deployment package size is larger than 5MB then your function is a good candidate for a cold start.